 What we want to do here is to focus on how you can get help and assistance in the East Anglia Area for Achievement Scheme matters.
 See our facebook page for the latest information and to stay in touch.

-If your Club needs help with examination or instruction for A, B or C certificates then contact the Achievement Scheme Coordinator – Phil Gutteridge via our contacts page.
-Within the East Anglia Area, we have the following Area Chief Examiners and Area Chief Instructors who Phil can ask to give your Club the assistance you need.
+If your Club needs help with examination or instruction for A, B or C certificates then contact the Achievement Scheme Coordinator – Jason Channing via our Committee page.
+Within the East Anglia Area, we have the following Area Chief Examiners and Area Chief Instructors who Jason can ask to give your Club the assistance you need.
 He can also call on help from outside the Area when needed.

 Please note that the BMFA has launched a dedicated website for the Achievement Scheme (AS).
 It can be found here.
-Their is also a BMFA Achievement Scheme discussion group on Facebook.
+There is also a BMFA Achievement Scheme discussion group on Facebook.

 In 2017, the old BMFA Handbook (2010 edition) was split into an Achievement Scheme handbook and the BMFA Handbook.
 Hardcopy of the BMFA Handbook was circulated in hard copy in 2017 and a soft copy can be accessed here.